 - Your doctor will use what’s called a tenaculum to grab and stabilize your cervix.
 This may pinch a bit, but the feeling generally lasts no longer than 10 seconds.

 - They’ll measure your uterus with a sticklike instrument.

 - They’ll then place the IUD in your uterus using an applicator straw.

 You may experience mild pain and cramping, but it usually subsides after a short time.
-Over-the-counter pain relievers, such as ibuprofen, can be used to relieve any discomfort following the insertion of an IUD.
+Over-the-counter pain relievers, such as ibuprofen, and a heating pad, can be used to relieve any discomfort following the insertion of an IUD.